 Empowers distressed communities to revitalize, expand, and upgrade their physical infrastructure to attract new industry, encourage business expansion, diversify local economies, and generate or retain long-term, private sector jobs and investment.

 Assists state and local interests in designing and implementing strategies to adjust or bring about change to an economy.
 The program focuses on areas that have experienced or are under threat of serious structural damage to the underlying economic base.
 Under Economic Adjustment, EDA administers its Revolving Loan Fund (RLF) Program, which supplies small businesses and entrepreneurs with the gap financing needed to start or expand their business.

 Printable Economic Adjustment Program (PDF)

-Supports local organizations (Economic Development Districts, Indian Tribes, and other eligible areas) with long-term planning efforts.
+Supports local organizations (Economic Development Districts, Indian Tribes, and other eligible areas) with short and long-term planning efforts.
 The Comprehensive Economic Development Strategy (CEDS) Content Guidelines, provides suggestions, tools, and resources for developing comprehensive economic development strategies.